 - Arts, Culture, and Heritage Organizations: $16.5 million for arts, culture, and heritage organizations in King County with last full season pre-COVID-19 annual operating budgets of over $1 million.
-(Organizations with pre-COVID-19 operating budgets under $1 million may apply for the 4Culture Recovery Funds starting on September 23, 2021).

 - Independent Music Venues: $1 million for independently owned and operated music venues that offered, on average, 3 live music shows per week in King County pre-pandemic.

 - Science Organizations: $1.5 million for organizations that promote science and nature conservation through education, exhibition, and other programs by public admission in King County.

 - Independent Movie Theaters: $500,000 for independently owned and operated movie theaters in King County.
 Multinational corporations and adult theaters are not eligible to apply.

 These one-time grants aim to provide relief to the cultural organizations and businesses adversely impacted by the COVID-19 pandemic, so they can prepare facilities for reopening, bring the people of King County together in a safe environment, and re-employ our cultural workers.
 By investing recovery funds into the arts and cultural sector, independent live music venues, and independent movie theaters, King County intends to support putting people back to work, attract tourism, create local economic growth opportunities, and revitalize the region.